Datajacker/fuel_efficiency_analysis/README.md

 ## Licensing, author, acknowledgement
-There is no licensing.
+MIT license.
 I want to thank anyone who help me on the journey of data science.